Lice infestations in Cattle and Sheep: Indoor Winter Housing

 Does it matter that my animals have lice?

-Cattle can experience up to 10% loss in production when heavily infested with lice, not to mention the affects upon their welfare.
+Cattle can experience up to 10% loss in production when heavily infested with lice.
+On top of that, lice cause significant welfare concerns.
 Constant rubbing and scratching of the affected areas can lead to lesions and rough skin, which can depreciate the value of cattle.
-In sheep an immune response to lice can produce a skin defect named ‘cockle’ which may also lead to depreciation of the leather quality and value.
+In sheep an immune response to lice can produce a skin defect named ‘cockle’.
+This can also lead to depreciation of the leather quality and value.
 Furthermore, due to the irritation of the skin cattle and sheep may spend reduced time feeding and more time rubbing, leading to reduced feed intake and decreased weight gain.

 You can find further information here: